Package 'gasplit'

 ...

-for gasplit2 only, additional args to mgcv::gam (qv), eg knots.
+for gasplit2 and gasplit_missy only, additional args to mgcv::gam (qv), eg knots.

 Details